rachmari/first-responder/README.md

 # First responder

+This action searches for team pings in issues and pull requests in an organization and outputs the URL of any items that were found.

+If you specify an organization project board, the items will also be added to the board.
+This only works for projects classic, not for projects v2.

-This action searches for team pings in issues and pull requests in an organization.
-The issues and pull requests are added to an organization project board.
-You can add a comment to the issue or pull request letting people know that your team will first respond soon.
+You can specify `comment-body` to add a comment to the issue or pull request letting people know that your team will first respond soon.

 # Input parameters